varun-emm/Business-Card-Extractor/README.md

    git clone https://github.com/yourusername/business-card-extractor.git
    cd business-card-extractor

-Create a .env file in the root of your project directory and add your OpenAI API key in the following format:
+Create a .env file in the root of your project directory and add your OpenAI & IMGBB API key in the following format:

 OPENAI_API_KEY = "Input_your_key_here"

 IMGBB_API_KEY=Input_your_key_here